RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: Related Literature

-\paragraph{Transformers for Grounding.} Transformers \cite{carion2020end, zhu2020deformable, conditionaldetr, dabdetr} have demonstrated impressive performance in unimodal tasks such as object detection \cite{zhang2022dino} and tracking \cite{koner2023instanceformer}.
-This success has led to their adoption to the video temporal grounding tasks.
-Moment-DETR \cite{lei2021detecting} pioneered this approach by applying transformers to combined video and text features.
-Subsequent works, such as UMT \cite{liu2022umt} and QD-DETR \cite{moon2023query}, split the cross-modal and unimodal modeling of video and text features for enhanced performance.
-EATR \cite{jang2023knowing} improves its decoder with video-specific moment queries.
-Some methods, like CONE \cite{hou2022cone} and M-Guidance \cite{barrios2023localizing}, leverage the standard detection transformer for long videos.
-However, these transformers were originally designed for object detection, and subsequent research focused mostly on the decoder query design.
-In contrast, we redesigned its encoder to fuse the video-text features effectively to facilitate moment detection.

-\paragraph{Video-text Retrieval.} The early retrieval methods ~\cite{chen2020fine,dong2021dual,kiros2014unifying,yu2018joint,yu2017end} designed multimodal fusion techniques to align pre-trained video and text models.
+\\ \textbf{Video-text Retrieval.} The early retrieval methods ~\cite{chen2020fine,dong2021dual,kiros2014unifying,yu2018joint,yu2017end} designed multimodal fusion techniques to align pre-trained video and text models.
 To bridge the gap between pre-training and downstream tasks, large-scale pre-trained video-language representations \cite{bain2021frozen,gabeur2020multi,ge2022bridging,VindLU_CVPR2023, luo2020univl,wang2022all,xu2021vlm,xu2021videoclip,xue2022advancing} have been introduced in various works.
 Several studies~\cite{fang2023uatvr,gao2021clip2tv,jiang2022cross,jin2022expectation,ma2022x,wang2022disentangled,xue2022clip,zhang2023multimodal, wang2023unified} have transferred the knowledge from CLIP~\cite{radford2021learning} to text-video retrieval tasks.
 In recent studies, various sampling strategies \cite{lei2021less, gorti2022x, liu2022ts2} have been explored, enabling the model to selectively concentrate on pertinent video frames based on provided text inputs.
 For instance, Clip-BERT \cite{lei2021less} introduces a sparse sampling strategy, X-Pool~\cite{gorti2022x} utilizes a cross-modal attention model, and TS2-Net~\cite{liu2022ts2} adapts CLIP to capture temporal information and eliminate unimportant tokens.
-These methods implicitly incorporate the sampling method due to the absence of moment supervision.
-In contrast, our approach trains a sampling mechanism using the precise moment boundaries present in LVTG datasets.
+While existing methods aim to retrieve high-level video topics from a pool of video collections, moment localization demands a fine grained understanding to identify specific events within a video.
+Despite the similar setup to video retrieval, retrieving the corresponding clip from a long video necessitates deeper event comprehension.
+Therefore, we tailored our encoder to enhance event understanding and simulated precise clip retrieval conditions during training.